 Curtis, Nebraska: Lots are available for residential and commercial use in Curtis, so maybe you could move and start a business!
 See more details here.

 Loup City, Nebraska: Golf courses and fishing lakes are part of the reason retirees like to live here, but the town also wants to attract younger residents and families.
-Their website here may be under construction, but you can also call the Sherman County Economic Development Office at (308) 745-5040 to enquire about the free lot program.
+For more information call the Sherman County Economic Development Office at (308) 745-5040 to inquire about the free lot program.

 Free Land in New York